runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 ## K's outer syntax

-Recall from Lesson 3 that K's grammar is broken into two components: the **outer syntax** of K and the **inner syntax** of K. Outer syntax, as previously mentioned, consists of **requires**, **modules**, **imports**, and **sentences**.
-K's semantics is expressed by the set of sentences contained in the definition.
+Recall from [Lesson 3](../03_parsing/README.md) that K's grammar is broken into two components: the **outer syntax** of K and the **inner syntax** of K. Outer syntax, as previously mentioned, consists of **requires**, **modules**, **imports**, and **sentences**.
+A K semantics is expressed by the set of sentences contained in the definition.
 The scope of what is considered contained in that definition is determined both by the **main semantics module** of a K definition, as well as the requires and imports present in the file that contains that module.

 ## Basic module syntax